-Form of Compensation: Subject to approval by the LIO manager, a committee clerk may elect either to receive overtime pay or to accrue compensating time.
-This option must be elected upon return from session leave, or within 30 days of hire into the position if after January 1st.
-Once the committee clerk makes an election, it may not be changed during the calendar year.
-If necessary to meet operational needs, the LIO manager may require that all overtime be paid, in lieu of being awarded as compensating time.
-Committee clerks will continue to accrue comp time above the standard 120 hour cap.
-Compensating time that remains unused will be paid out to the employee upon the start of session leave.
-During the legislative session, the use of compensating time will be considered by the LIO manager in accordance with the provisions for use of vacation leave.
+Form of Compensation: Subject to approval by the employee's office director, an employee may elect either to receive overtime pay or to accrue compensating time.
+This option must be elected by January 1st or within 30 days of hire into the position if after January 1st.
+Once the employee makes an election, it may not be changed during the calendar year.
+If necessary to meet operational needs, an office director may require that all overtime be paid, in lieu of being awarded as compensating time.
+Even if an employee has elected to receive compensating time, once the employee reaches 120 hours of compensating time, all overtime hours accrued for the remainder of the calendar year must be paid.
+During the legislative session, the use of compensating time will be considered by an office director in accordance with the provisions for use of vacation leave.